IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 </code-view>

 > [!NOTE]
 >By using `CellEditor` with any type of editor component, the keyboard navigation flow will be disrupted.
 The same applies to direct editing of the custom cell that enters edit mode.
-This is because the **focus** will remain on the **cell element**, not on the editor component that we've added - [Select](../select.md), `Combo`, etc. This is why we should take leverage of the `Focus` directive, which will move the focus directly in the in-cell component and will preserve **a fluent editing flow** of the cell/row.
+This is because the **focus** will remain on the **cell element**, not on the editor component that we've added.
+This is why we should take leverage of the `Focus` directive, which will move the focus directly in the in-cell component and will preserve **a fluent editing flow** of the cell/row.

 ## Cell Editing